soravux/scoop/doc/readme.rst

-README
+Readme
 ======

-Nomenclature
+Please refer to :doc:`setup` and :doc:`usage` for installation and usage instructions.

+Terminology
 ------------

-The terminology used to describe our architecture to execute parallel tasks is described in the following table:
+The nomenclature used to describe our architecture to execute parallel tasks is described in the following table:

 .. _Nomenclature-table: